Top 5 historic sites Croatia

 Photo: The aerial view of the Diocletian's Palace in Split Croatia

-Diocletian's Palace is one of the liveliest and most picturesque historical sites in Croatia.
-It is located in the heart of the city of Split.
-It was built more than 1700 years ago.
+Diocletian's Palace is one of the liveliest and the most picturesque historical sites in Croatia.
+It was built more than 1700 years ago., in the heart of Split.

-Diocletian's Palace has been a UNESCO World Heritage Site since 1979.
-Moreover. it is the most striking and monumental example of Roman architecture on the Adriatic.
+The Palace has been a UNESCO World Heritage Site since 1979.
+It's the most striking and monumental example of Roman architecture on the Adriatic.

 The central square of the Diocletian palace in Split Croatia